gabrielkunz/seam-carving/README.md

 # Seam Carving

+## Description

 Content-Aware Scaling using Seam Carving method with different algorithms for energy mapping.

 Quick reference: https://en.wikipedia.org/wiki/Seam_carving

 Demo: https://www.aryan.app/seam-carving/

-## Context
+## Context & Environment

 The program was developed and tested on a MacBook Pro 13-inch running macOS 10.15.6.
-The same bash commands should work on a machine running a unix-based OS.
+The same bash commands should work on a machine running a unix-based OS (e.g., Ubuntu).

+On a Windows machine, the required packages can be easily installed using [Anaconda](https://www.anaconda.com/).
+Afterwards, the program can be executed using PowerShell launched by Anaconda Navigator.

 ## Installation